top of page

 While our goal when working together is to resolve your horse's problem, we will achieve that by giving you the information and skills needed to understand your horse's behaviour and address the issue.

-No matter if I am doing an in-person consult or a virtual one, the two main tools I use to determine the root cause of the problem - and devise a retraining plan - are the same: 1.
-I take a detailed history, helping me to determine what factors are causing your horse to behave this way.
+No matter if I am doing an in-person consult or a virtual one, the two main tools I use to determine the root cause of the problem - and devise a retraining plan - are the same:

 2. I observe your horse's behaviour in various contexts.
 In the case of remote consults, these observations are done using specific, short videos I have you provide.